tox-dev/tox/docs/config.rst

 .. conf:: changedir ^ PATH ^ {toxinidir}

-    Change to this working directory when executing the test command.
+    Change the current working directory when executing the test command.

     .. note::